 Lawyers Handling Injectafer Claims Nationwide

-The dangerous drug specialists at Nadrich & Cohen, LLP have been handling dangerous drug lawsuits for decades.
+The dangerous drug specialists at Nadrich & Cohen Accident Injury Lawyers have been handling dangerous drug lawsuits for decades.
 Our lawyers have over 70 years of combined legal experience and have recovered over $350 Million on behalf of clients.
 We have the knowledge and experience to obtain for you the largest possible recovery for your Injectafer side effect claim.

 Our lawyers work solely on a contingency fee basis.
 This means that you are only charged a fee for our services if we obtain a recovery for you.
 There is never any upfront cost to you and you will never owe us a single penny out of your own pocket.